-The UK Government allows UK pension transfers to Qualifying Recognized Overseas Pension Schemes (QROPS) to be made free of tax.
+QROPS Pension Transfers involve the transfer of UK pensions to a Qualifying Recognized Overseas Pension Schemes (QROPS) .
 Their aim is to simplify the affairs of individuals leaving the UK on a permanent basis and to encourage them to continue saving in order to provide an income when they retire.
 These vehicles can receive your existing or ‘frozen’ pension into a recognised scheme in a jurisdiction outside of the UK.
 This overseas scheme will still be governed under UK pension rules and are obliged to report their activities to HMRC unless you have been a non-resident for 5 tax years.

 There is no official upper limit to the amount of funds that may be transferred to a QROPS.
 In terms of the minimum value that most schemes are prepared to accept, it is important to make sure that the costs of using such a vehicle for the transfer of your UK pension do not out-weigh the benefits.
 Different schemes have different charging structures and as such may only be worthwhile if certain tax-efficient thresholds are reached.
 It is our experience that the transfer of a UK pension to a recognised oversea pension scheme is most cost effective in terms of charges when the transfer value is in excess of 100,000 GBP.
 In the last year however new providers have entered the QROPS market with competitive cost structures for transfer values of under 100,000 GBP.
 Providers use what is termed as QROPS ‘lite’ for such amounts.